coderwhity/coderwhity/README.md

 Please follow the code of conduct and guidelines mentioned in each project repository for contributing.

-License
-This project is licensed under the MIT License.
-Feel free to use the code and modify it according to your needs.
-Make sure to provide appropriate attribution.

 Acknowledgments
 I would like to express my gratitude to all the developers and open-source contributors whose work has inspired and helped me in my coding journey.
 Thank you for your invaluable contributions.